What is Hybrid Cloud?

 Private cloud functions as the foundation of a hybrid cloud strategy.
 The ideal core of that private cloud foundation is a hyperconverged infrastructure core.
 The efficacy of this approach is contributing to the more than 70 percent of organizations now repatriating workloads back on-premises.

-How Nutanix provides the fastest path to hybrid environment
+How Nutanix provides the fastest path to a hybrid cloud environment

 In today’s digital innovation era many organizations need to operate their applications and data in an environment spanning on-premises private clouds and public clouds.
 It does not need to be difficult.
 Expanding from private to public cloud can pose challenges, including the need to manage complex networking, re-architecting applications, managing multiple infrastructure tools for various clouds, security and more.
 There is a pressing need for a single platform that can span private, distributed and public clouds so that operators can manage their traditional and modern applications using a consistent cloud platform.

 Nutanix delivers the industry’s first hybrid multicloud platform with the flexibility, simplicity and cost efficiency needed to run applications in private or multiple public clouds.
-Nutanix extends the simplicity and ease of use of Nutanix hyperconverged infrastructure (HCI) software as well as the full Nutanix stack to public clouds like AWS and, soon, also on Azure.
+Nutanix extends the simplicity and ease of use of Nutanix hyperconverged infrastructure (HCI) software as well as the full Nutanix stack to public clouds like AWS, Azure and Google Cloud.
 Using the same platform on private and public clouds, Nutanix dramatically reduces the operational complexity of migrating, extending or bursting your applications and data between clouds.
 This hybrid cloud solution allows operators to use a single management plan to truly manage both their private and public cloud infrastructure managed and operated as a single cloud.

 Related products and solutions